designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * **'Invalid date Invalid booking field: ContactName' Error**

 This error occurs when there is a space in the 'Name' field of your booking.
-For example, if someone has a double barrelled surname, the name must be entered with a hyphen not a space e.g. John-Edwards **NOT** John Edwards.
+For example, if someone has a double barrel surname, the name must be entered with a hyphen not a space e.g. John-Edwards **NOT** John Edwards.

 Once the name has been been hyphenated and saved, the booking will automatically push to your tills (as long as the booking date has not already passed).